Finding a Bankruptcy Alternative

 If a debtor has nothing left that is valuable, such as property or income, another bankruptcy alternative is simply to stop paying creditors.
 A creditor can attempt to collect the debt, but they must abide by the Fair Debt Collection Practices Act and applicable state laws.
 Creditors may not engage in abusive behavior, such as calling numerous times per day, using deceit to collect a debt, or calling during times prohibited by law.
 If a creditor's actions violate the law, the debtor may seek monetary damages.

 Creditors may also attempt to collect a debt through a court judgment.
 If the debtor has no assets or only has "exempt property," however, then the debtor is "judgment proof."
 Exempt property may include clothing, furniture, Social Security, and public assistance benefits.
 Consequently, a creditor cannot legally collect the debtor's property to fulfill the judgment.
 Typically, a creditor will not sue a debtor when it is impossible to collect the debt.
 Instead, the creditor may choose to write off the debt as a business loss.
 The default may remain on the defaulter's credit record for up seven years, though.

 Worried about filing for bankruptcy?
 Not sure if you qualify or if you have any other alternatives?
-While you may be wondering what the next step is, you should formulate a game plan now and with the advice of a legal expert.
+While you may be wondering what the next step is, you should formulate a game plan now, preferably with the advice of a legal expert.
 Find a local, experienced bankruptcy attorney today.